 There is no set wording for the notification, but this is an example from HMRC's guidance of suitable wording:

 "We are an end user for the purposes of section 55A VAT Act 1994 reverse charge for building and construction services.
 Please issue us with a normal VAT invoice, with VAT charged at the appropriate rate.
 We will not account for the reverse charge."

 For residential property if the supply is zero rated for VAT there is no reverse charge.
-Before 1 March 2021, the supplier generally makes the decision as to the VAT liability of construction services relating to dwellings as they have the output tax liability if they get it wrong.
-In the new regime this risk passes to the client, who if not an end user, may have to account for the VAT if it incorrectly fails to apply standard rating.
+Before 1 March 2021, the supplier generally made the decision as to the VAT liability of construction services relating to dwellings as they have the output tax liability if they get it wrong.
+In the new regime this risk has passed to the client who, if not an end user, may have to account for the VAT if it incorrectly fails to apply standard rating.